Friday, 30 March 2018

 Across the Tay Road Bridge

 We had a great time in Dundee last Sunday.
 We went up to visit David and Chanel, and took them out for lunch to Avery and co. which was a very pleasant, modern restaurant near the centre of town.
 Chanel then suggested a walk across the Tay Road Bridge and back.
 This turned out to be the highlight of the day.
 In all the years that we have been visiting Dundee we have never walked across the bridge, and it was tremendous.
 The weather was cold but dry and the bridge was surprisingly long.
 A low mist swept in and wreathed around the bridge as we reached the other side, which was spectacular.
-We went down and skimmed stones from the beach at Newport on Tay before heading back across the bridge, by now the sun was very low and glinting golden on the windows of Dundee.
+We went down and skimmed stones from the beach at Newport on Tay before heading back across the bridge; by now the sun was very low and glinting golden on the windows of Dundee.
 The whole walk took us a couple of hours and we thoroughly enjoyed it, and well as the friendly chat and company of David and Chanel.

-Sunday 11 March 2018
+Sunday, 11 March 2018

 Country Music

-After rather a difficult week, I was looking forward to going to Country to Country 2018 at the Hydro.
+After a tiring week, I was looking forward to going to Country to Country 2018 at the Hydro.
 I booked the tickets ages ago, with the idea of watching some top quality country music at this popular annual event.
 Country to Country has been going since 2013 in London, and then expanded to include Dublin, and last year Glasgow too, so it’s now a three day festival with the acts rotating around each venue.
 As it happens, Heather and Ewan watched the same artists on Friday night in London that we then saw on Saturday night in Glasgow.
 These were Old Dominion, Kelsei Ballerini, and finally the headliners; husband and wife Country royalty Faith Hill and Tim McGraw.*

 Although I like country music when I come across it, I don’t know much about it and I thought that this would be a good and varied introduction.
 It was certainly varied.
 Old Dominion seemed like a traditional country band although their music didn’t stand out for me.
 The very talented and enthusiastic Kelsei Ballerini reminded me (in looks) of a young Reese Witherspoon, and I liked her heartfelt love songs best out of the three.
 Faith Hill and Tim McGraw were very ..... loud.
 Their set seemed more like a rock band and I felt that they would have been much better in a smaller venue where they (particularly Faith) didn’t have to shout so much.
 I notice that Ewan (much more experienced in and knowledgable about country music than I) recommends smaller venues for country music in his blog.
-So what is the verdict?
-Well the jury is still out.
-I enjoyed the evening but I was neither put off nor converted to country music.
-The quest continues!

 * Near the beginning of their set, in what he told us was his and his wife’s first ever visit to Scotland, Tim McGraw mentioned to the audience that they had played in London last night.
 I think that he was then going to say something along the lines that he had heard that Glasgow would be even better.
 However the deafening roar of boos and catcalls stopped him in his tracks, and the large screen caught a close up of Faith Hill looking genuinely shocked at the vitriolic wave of racism.
 True pros, they laughed it off, but I felt embarrassed for my people.

-Tuesday 6 March 2018
+Tuesday, 6 March 2018

 Social Tuesday

-This evening I went along to the Hill-walking club’s social evening, which is usually held on the first Tuesday of each month.
+This evening I went along to the hill-walking club’s social evening, which is usually held on the first Tuesday of each month.
 It was a pleasant group of nine of us who gathered in the Counting House for a drink and a chat.
 James and I used one of our Christmas present vouchers beforehand to have a meal at Prezzo across the road.
 It has been a pleasant and social day all round.
 Despite yet another heavy snow shower, which luckily did not lie on the roads, I met up with Heather in Lenzie and we went to her very smart local sports centre for a swim.
 I was very impressed with the facilities and also the cleanliness, which I feel that my own nearest swimming pool area is sadly lacking.
 It was really nice to have company on the swim and, despite chatting throughout, we swam a respectable kilometre before repairing to a nearby cafe for coffee and scones.
 When I got home Flora helped me tidy the house, by following me into every room, although she also distracted me a bit because I kept stopping to play with her.
 She really is extremely sweet.
-When I went round to see Grandma in the afternoon, she was keen to go out for a run in the car so that she could have a change of scenery.
+When I went round to see Grandma in the afternoon, she didn't feel strong enough for a walk, but was keen to go out for a run in the car so that she could have a change of scenery.
 So that’s exactly what we did, and drove around Hamilton and Motherwell for an hour or so while Grandma reminisced about places and people of her youth.

 When I was tidying today, I came across my Clarisonic face cleaning brush, which I haven’t used for ages.
 I charged it up and this evening I used it to thoroughly cleanse my face.
 My skin feels glowing.
 Let’s hope that it doesn’t all fall off during the night!

-Monday 5 March 2018
+Monday, 5 March 2018

 Film Monday

 After my morning swim, I had lunch today at East Kilbride shopping centre with Fiona; it has been too long since I saw her and it was great to catch up.
 It’s also a long time since I’ve been at that shopping centre, so we had a pleasant wander together around Debenhams.
 Later I went to the cinema with Catherine and Jan to see Lady Bird.
 I enjoyed it.
 It’s about a girl’s last year at home before she goes to college.
 It’s atmosphere and episodic style reminded me a wee bit of the film Boyhood, although Lady Bird only chronicles one year.
 What lifts it from “good” to “very good” is the tremendous acting from Saoirse Ronan and Laurie Metcalf as the volatile daughter and mother.
 The supporting actors are very good too, especially Tracy Letts as the understated father.
-One of my favourite quotes is when Lady Bird says to her father “Did you know that Alanis Morisette
+One of my favourite quotes is when Lady Bird says to her father “Did you know that Alanis Morisette wrote this song in only ten minutes?”
+And he replies, with a wry look, “I believe it!”
+It’s the kind of thing that my Dad would have said!

 When I was on my way to bed, I noticed that it was raining and opened the back door to see how hard it was coming down.
 Floof took the opportunity to dash outside - she sometimes forgets that she is now allowed outside and doesn’t have to try to escape any more!
 But when she found herself being rained on, she deftly ran back inside immediately!
 This is a big difference from Tom, who has still not worked out that rain makes him wet, and who regularly comes inside soaking wet!

-Sunday 4 March 2018
+Sunday, 4 March 2018

 Go away snow!